(in alphabetical order)

 Maria Debiec-Rychter (Belgium)

-Is a professor at Department of Human Genetics, KU Leuven, Belgium.
-Her daily work is focused on diagnostic services (karyotyping and molecular cytogenetic/genetic tests) for the differential diagnosis and predictive selection of solid tumors for standard chemotherapy or targeted therapy with small molecule inhibitors.
-Her research is concentrated mainly on the development and transfer of the knowledge of molecular biology about sarcomas and brain tumors to the daily medical practice, aiming at improvement of diagnostic, prognostic and predictive tools, identification of new therapeutic targets and promotion of innovative clinical trials in order to evaluate these new targets.
-She is an author and co-author of 278 publications in peer reviewed journals.
+Is a professor emeritus at the Department of Human Genetics, KU Leuven, Belgium.
+In the past, her scientific interest was focused on the development and transfer of the knowledge of genetic origin and molecular features of solid tumors (mainly sarcomas and brain neoplastic entities) to the daily medical practice, aiming at improvement of diagnostic, prognostic and predictive tools, identification of new therapeutic targets, and promotion of innovative clinical trials in order to evaluate these new targets.
+She is an author and co-author of 319 publications in peer reviewed journals.

 Jan Klos (Norway)